kcg295/AppSecAssignment3.1/HW3_Instructions.md

 should be **private**, and you should add the instructor/TA's GitHub account as a contributor to give them access for grading.

-For this section, your instructor is: Kevin Gallagher.
+For this section, your instructor is: Kevin Gallagher, GitHub ID `kcg295`.

-For this section, your TA is: Julio Nunez.
+For this section, your TA is Evan Richter, GitHub ID `evanrichter`.

 The repository should contain: